-Denver is home to seven professional sports teams, including the National Football League’s Denver Broncos, Major League Baseball’s Colorado Rockies, Major League Soccer’s Colorado Rapids, National Hockey League’s Colorado Avalanche, National Lacrosse League’s Colorado Mammoth, National Basketball Association’s Denver Nuggets, and Major League Lacrosse’s Denver Outlaws.
+Denver is home to six professional sports teams, including the National Football League’s Denver Broncos, Major League Baseball’s Colorado Rockies, Major League Soccer’s Colorado Rapids, National Hockey League’s Colorado Avalanche, National Lacrosse League’s Colorado Mammoth and National Basketball Association’s Denver Nuggets.
 Professional Sports in Denver

 Located just north of downtown, Water World features more than 45 water adventures on 67 acres of land – the largest variety of water attractions in the U.S. Families can enjoy everything from a lazy river to speed slides; children’s play adventures in the Family Fun Zone to Colorado’s only magnetic water coaster, the Mile High Flyer.
 The park features kid-friendly food vendors, but picnics are also welcome and parking is free. waterworldcolorado.com

 WINGS OVER THE ROCKIES AIR & SPACE MUSEUM